cbh123/ai-studio/walkthrough.md

 pip install replicate
 export REPLICATE_API_TOKEN=<your-token>
 ```
-You can setup a Replicate account [here](https://replicate.com/accounts/billing) if you don't have one.
+If you don't have an API token, you can create a Replicate account [here](https://replicate.com/accounts/billing).

 Now, you can run the script with this command:

 `python main.py "prompt for your content" <number-of-outputs> --type <video/music> --style <a-style-that-you-want-appended-to-all-videos> &`

-For example, here's how I created 3 videos of a glowing leopard:
+For example, here's how to create 3 videos of a glowing leopard:

 ```
 python main.py "bioluminescent leopards walking in the forest" 3 --type video --style "national geographic, 4k &"
 ```

-I always add a `&` to the end of the command so that it runs in the background.
-This way you can send off a bunch of different requests to Replicate without having to open up new terminals or wait for the predictions to finish.
-To see progress, you can run `tail -F studio.log` to tail the logs (quit with `ctrl+c`)
+> I always add a `&` to the end of the command so that it runs in the background.
+This way you can send off a bunch of
+> different requests to Replicate without having to open up new terminals or wait for the predictions to finish.
+To see
+> progress, you can run `tail -F studio.log` to tail the logs (quit with `ctrl+c`)

 What kinds of prompts should I create videos with, you ask?
 You're going to need a bit of trial and error.
 But to get started, let's ask our AI friend.
 This GPT-4 prompt works decently well (in the same chat where you created the script):